-Today the guesthouse is run by Ida Wulff, a 20-year old student with roots on the island.
-Her grandfather, Krister Mattsson, was raised on Backa farm (Backa gård) and even went to school there when it was running.
+Today the guesthouse is run by Ida Wulff, a 20-year old student with roots on the island, together with her boyfriend Emanuel Jhutti.
+Ida’s grandfather, Krister Mattsson, was raised on Backa farm (Backa gård) and even went to school there when it was running.
 Krister Mattsson has written a book about his childhood on Nötö, Backaiten.
 The book is for sale at us!

 Welcome to Backaro, a small, cosy guesthouse located on the island of Nötö within the Archipelago National Park in south-western Finland.
 We have built and renovated Backa gårds old house to a comfortable guesthouse with 8 nice and cosy bedrooms upstairs.
 On the entrance floor, we have an old fashioned “living room” with board games and a cozy fireplace for our guests to socialize and relax in.
 On the veranda we serve breakfast.
 Lunch and other meals can be arranged by agreement.